Yakiv Smolii: National Bank of Ukraine

 Smolii was dismissed by the Ukrainian parliament on 3 July 2020 after he had tendered his resignation two days earlier.
 He claimed he had tendered his resignation because of long-standing political pressure.
 Before the vote Smolii addressed parliament and stated that he had "made a difficult but necessary decision to resign" because according to him the National Bank had "been under systematic political pressure for a long time.
 Pressure to approve decisions that are not economically sound, that focus on short-term simple victories and can cost the Ukrainian economy and Ukraine in the longer term".
 Smolii claimed this pressure was "paid rallies, pressure through the courts, information attacks and unfounded political assessments."
 He didn't explicitly state pressure from individual politicians but claimed that "at all meetings where the president, people's deputies or the prime minister were present the National Bank was asked to flood the economy with money and to cancel sound principles of regulation."

 Advisor to Ukrainian President Volodymyr Zelensky on Economics Oleh Ustenko denied that Smolii had been pressured but that the National Bank had an outdated communication policy "when it seems that you explain, but you explain only when you want to."

-Member of the National Security and Defense Council of Ukraine
+National Security and Defense Council of Ukraine

 On March 28, 2018, he was appointed a member of the National Security and Defense Council of Ukraine by a decree of the President of Ukraine.